DanRantino/Projeto-Base-Next/README.md

-This is a base project with EsLint and Prettier configuration
+This is a base project with EsLint and Prettier configuration and Styled components support

 ## Getting Started